-- •Scottish Borders Council will continue to manage the service on behalf of Trustees ensuring access to the services and building is provided. - •A project, led by the Trimontium Trust which aims to expand and improve the Trimontium Museum, located within the Ormiston Institute, has now been completed and is due to open in the Summer.
+•Scottish Borders Council will continue to manage the service on behalf of Trustees ensuring access to the services and building is provided.

 Governance and Management

 Type of Governing Documents

 - a) The charity came to be administered by the Council during local government reorganisation in 1996.
 A Trust Disposition and settlement by the late Charles Walker Ormiston was requested with the books of Council and Session 13 February 1882.
 The present Council are the statutory successors to that body. - a) The funds are governed by Trustee's in line with the Local Code of Corporate Governance of Scottish Borders Council, consideration being given to: